The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 This post may contain affiliate links.
 Please check our disclosure policy.

-Itโ€™s always a hit whenever I cook it for family and friends.
-And itโ€™s so easy to cook as well.
+This Ayam Kecap Manis (literally “chicken in sweet soy sauce”) has now become my go-to Indonesian dish whenever I’m asked to cook Indonesian food.
+It’s always a hit whenever I cook it for family and friends.
+And it’s so easy to cook as well.

-This soy chicken recipe is based on the popular Ayam Goreng Mentega (fried chicken in butter) which is an Indonesian take on Chinese chicken soy sauce.
+This soy chicken recipe is based on the popular Ayam Goreng Mentega (fried chicken in butter), which is an Indonesian take on Chinese chicken soy sauce.

 Ayam kecap